 The active compost area (including the organic material delivery and mixing areas) is constructed with a foundation and surface pavement to support the composting equipment and facilitate proper site cleanup.
-This pavement surface is included in the ERP No 48-0187635-008-EM issued on June 10, 2011.
+This pavement surface will be included in the ERP No 48-0111044-002-EI modification application as described below.
 Once organic materials are delivered, they are mixed using a recipe designed to balance the nutrients necessary for aerobic decomposition.
 Mixing will be performed by front-end loaders and/or conventional mixing equipment at the designated mixing area.
 The blended material will be placed into an active composting system designed per selected Vendor.
 The entire system will be capable of processing 45,000 tons of incoming organic material per year or 173 tons per day of compostable organics when fully built.

-The engineered system uses the aerated static pile method of composting with negative aeration and biofiltration.
-Retention time for the active composting phase is approximately 45 days.
-During the active composting process, the piles are turned over and reformed up to three times.
+The engineered system will use the aerated static pile method of composting with negative aeration and biofiltration.
+Expected retention time for the active composting phase is approximately 45 days.
+During the active composting process, the system design is to have the piles turned over and reformed up to three times.
 The piles are covered between turns.
 This turning process serves to re-establish good pile porosity and expose new surface area for the microorganisms.
 A computer-controlled system regulates temperature and airflow to ensure an aerobic environment in the composting mass and ensure thermophillic decomposition.
-After the active composting phase of approximately 45 days, the compost product is put into curing piles where it continues to compost, cools down, and further stabilizes for about 60 days.
+After the active composting phase of 45 days, the compost product is put into curing piles where it continues to compost, cools down, and further stabilizes for about 60 days.
 Once cured, the finished product will be shipped to landscapers, and horticultural and agricultural users.